brunaheerdt/FitStyle/README.md

 2. **View Details**: Click on any product to see full details, images, and community comments
 3. **Register/Login**: Create an account to participate in discussions and register interest
 4. **Comment & Reply**: Join conversations with up to 3 levels of nested replies
-5. **Register Interest**: Express interest in products to be contacted by sellers
+5. **Make Reservations**: Reserve products to be contacted by sellers

 ### For Admins
 1. **Access Admin Panel**: Login with admin credentials and navigate to `/admin`
 2. **Manage Products**: Add, edit, or remove products from the catalog
 3. **Moderate Comments**: Approve, reject, or flag user comments
 4. **Manage Users**: View user statistics, change roles, activate/deactivate accounts
-5. **Track Interests**: Monitor customer interest registrations and update statuses
+5. **Track Reservations**: Monitor customer reservations and update statuses

 ### Default Admin Account
 - **Email**: `admin@fitstyle.com`